 3. Take over-the-counter medicine

-Having over-the-counter pain relievers could also help you get rid of pain resulting due to the spider bite.
-Have a word with your doctor before taking a powerful pain reliever while expecting (3) (4).
+Having over-the-counter pain reliever, such as paracetmol, could also help you get rid of pain resulting due to the spider bite.
+It is good to have a word with your doctor before taking a powerful pain reliever while expecting (3) (4).

 Preventing Spider Bites During Pregnancy